B.A. in journalism, Renmin University of China

-YONG Z. VOLZ (张 咏) is the Roger Gafke Faculty Fellow and is chair of the Journalism Studies faculty.
+YONG Z. VOLZ (张咏) is the Roger Gafke Faculty Fellow and is chair of the Journalism Studies faculty.

 Volz’s research centers on journalists and their place in society and history.
 Working primarily in the tradition of historical and comparative sociology, her research explores the formation of journalists as a distinctive occupational group, especially concerning gender and social stratification, accumulation of symbolic capital, career path and professional mobility, social movements, and the construction of collective identity.
 She has examined empirical cases spanning three centuries from both the United States and China.
-Her published work addresses the elite formation of U.S. foreign correspondents, gender disparities among Pulitzer Prize winners, American women journalists in the post-feminist era, pioneers in U.S. journalism education and their transcultural practices, Western missionaries and secularization of journalism in late nineteenth-century China, and the first generation of Chinese women journalists in the early twentieth century, among other topics.
+Her published work addresses the elite formation of U.S. foreign correspondents, gender disparities among Pulitzer Prize winners, American women journalists in the post-feminist era, pioneers in U.S. journalism education and their transcultural practices, Western missionary journalists in late nineteenth-century China, and the first generation of Chinese women journalists in the early twentieth century, among other topics.

-Volz has earned three top paper awards from AEJMC and won the Asian Journal of Communication Best Paper Award for International Communication Research.Since coming to Missouri, Volz has received a number of research fellowships, visiting scholarships and professorships from universities and institutions in Hong Kong, Taiwan, and mainland China.
-She was also a 2013-14 Reynolds Journalism Institute Fellow, during which time she completed an oral history project – Herstory – bringing to light the experiences of senior women journalists across the country (http://herstory.rjionline.org/).
+Volz has earned top paper awards from AEJMC and won the Asian Journal of Communication Best Paper Award for International Communication Research.Since coming to Missouri, Volz has received a number of research fellowships, visiting scholarships and professorships from universities and institutions in Hong Kong, Taiwan, and mainland China.
+She was also a 2013-14 Reynolds Journalism Institute Faculty Fellow, during which time she completed an oral history project – Herstory – bringing to light the experiences of senior women journalists across the country (http://herstory.rjionline.org/).

-Her advising and service has been widely recognized: she was one of two recipients for the 2017 University of Missouri Alumnae Anniversary Faculty Award for her contributions to the education of women; she received a 2017 Outstanding Service Award from the Chinese Communication Association; and she was the 2018 winner of Adviser of the Year from Kappa Tau Alpha National Honor Society for Journalism and Communication.
+Her advising and service has been widely recognized: she was one of two recipients for the 2017 University of Missouri Alumnae Anniversary Faculty Award for her contributions to the education of women; she received a 2017 Outstanding Service Award from the Chinese Communication Association; she was the 2018 winner of Adviser of the Year from Kappa Tau Alpha National Honor Society for Journalism and Communication; and she received the 2020 Jordan Hoyt Tribute to Women Award for “contributing to an environment of equity, fairness and justice for women on campus.”
 She was also selected as the 2018-19 fellow of AEJMC Institute for Diverse Leadership.